-Accordingly, it is possible that the relevant PRC authorities could, at any time, assert that any portion or all of our, Beijing ITC's or Beijing Sohu's existing or future ownership structure and businesses violate existing or future PRC laws, regulations or policies.
-It is also possible that the new laws or regulations governing the PRC Internet sector that may be adopted in the future will prohibit or restrict foreign investment in, or other aspects of, any of our, Beijing ITC's or Beijing Sohu's current or proposed businesses and operations.
-In addition, these new laws and regulations may be retroactively applied to us, Beijing ITC or Beijing Sohu.
+Accordingly, it is possible that the relevant PRC authorities could, at any time, assert that any portion or all of our, Beijing ITC's, Beijing Sandhill's or Beijing Sohu's existing or future ownership structure and businesses violate existing or future PRC laws, regulations or policies.
+It is also possible that the new laws or regulations governing the PRC Internet sector that have been adopted or may be adopted in the future will prohibit or restrict foreign investment in, or other aspects of, any of our, Beijing ITC's, Beijing Sandhill's or Beijing Sohu's current or proposed businesses and operations.
+In addition, these new laws and regulations may be retroactively applied to us, Beijing ITC, Beijing Sandhill or Beijing Sohu.

-If we, Beijing ITC or Beijing Sohu are found to be in violation of any existing or future PRC laws or regulations, the relevant PRC authorities would have broad discretion in dealing with such violation, including, without limitation, the following:
+If we, Beijing ITC, Beijing Sandhill or Beijing Sohu are found to be in violation of any existing or future PRC laws or regulations, the relevant PRC authorities would have broad discretion in dealing with such violation, including, without limitation, the following:

+levying fines;

-- levying fines; - confiscating our, Beijing ITC's or Beijing Sohu's income; - revoking our, Beijing ITC's or Beijing Sohu's business license; - shutting down our, Beijing ITC's or Beijing Sohu's servers and/or blocking our Web sites; - requiring us, Beijing ITC or Beijing Sohu to restructure our ownership structure or operations; and - requiring us, Beijing ITC or Beijing Sohu to discontinue any portion or all of our Internet business.
+- confiscating our, Beijing ITC's, Beijing Sandhill's or Beijing Sohu's income; - revoking our, Beijing ITC's, Beijing Sandhill's or Beijing Sohu's business license; - · shutting down our, Beijing ITC's, Beijing Sandhill's or Beijing Sohu's servers and/or blocking our Web sites; - requiring us, Beijing ITC, Beijing Sandhill or Beijing Sohu to restructure our ownership structure or operations; and - requiring us, Beijing ITC, Beijing Sandhill or Beijing Sohu to discontinue any portion or all of our Internet business.